-This site is maintained by Zackery M. Heern, professor of Middle East studies at Murray State University.
-Most of the content of the blog is related to the courses I teach, including Modern Iraq and Iran, Modern Middle East, Islam in the Modern World, and Islamic Middle East.
+This site is maintained by Zackery M. Heern, Assistant Professor of Middle East and Islamic studies at Idaho State University.
+Most of the content of the blog is related to the courses I teach, including Modern Iraq and Iran, Modern Middle East, Islam in the Modern World, and Middle Eastern History.
 Please feel free to follow the blog by entering your email below.
 You can also follow @zackeryheern on twitter.

 Brotherhood is an Islamic group that is labeled as a terrorist group.
 It is

 centered in Egypt, but has influence throughout the Islamic World.
 Having its

 origins as a secret society it is now a worldly known group and has even

 brought their movement to the cyberworld of the internet.

 Foundation of the Muslim

 Muslim Brotherhood was founded in Egypt March 1928 by Hassan al-Banna and was